-To larger organisations, we would strongly advise shortlisting the following vendors when looking for the best LMS for healthcare providers, medical education, product, service companies, and for medtech or telemedicine training.
+To larger organisations, we would strongly advise shortlisting some of the following vendors when looking for the best LMS for healthcare providers, medical education, product, service companies, and for medtech or telemedicine training.

-Following on from our article on How to Choose Healthcare Learning Management Systems, we present our recommendations in no strict order of preference but alphabetically in 3 sections.
-Established, large, full solutions are first, then more niche offerings for smaller organisations or tactical deployments, and finally two LMS with a strong position in Knowledge Management.
+Following on from our article on How to Choose Healthcare Learning Management Systems, we present our recommendations, but in no strict order of preference.
+Established, large, full solutions are shown first, then more niche offerings for smaller organisations or tactical deployments, and finally two LMS with a strong position in Knowledge Management.

 DLC Solutions produces the EthosCE LMS.
 This is a US based company, producing a very content orientated LMS with authoring capability built in and some learning content management functionality.
 The Mobile Smartphone Application for Live Meeting Attendance Tracking is an interesting feature and CCGs holding CPD events would find this feature of considerable benefit.

-The EthosCE LMS platform appears to be very popular with Pharmaceutical industry and medical training providers utilising its e-commerce solution to charge for training.
+The EthosCE LMS platform appears to be very popular within the Pharmaceutical industry, and with Medical Training providers utilising its e-commerce solution to charge for training.

 Lighter touch solutions for smaller organisations or more streamlined tactical learning projects in larger organisations.